dotnet/runtime/docs/design/features/lsra-detail.md

 The idea would be to add support to change the weight given to the various selection heuristics according to a configuration specification, allowing them to be auto-tuned.

-The scoring could be done using perf scores, or even using actual performance measurements (though the former would be considerably more efficient).
+The scoring could be done using perf scores, or even using actual performance measurements, though running actual benchmarks on each configuration could be quite costly.

 In order to enable this capability without impacting throughput, it is likely that the configurability would be added as an alternate path in the register allocator, leaving the default path as-is.